oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/styleguide.md

 adding to `Deprecations.jl` after a release, otherwise please add to the existing block.

+!!! note
+    Please make sure to change to the new function everywhere in the existing OSCAR code base.
+Even if you think, you were the only one using the function, run a quick `grep` to make sure.
+When you are done, `Deprecations.jl` should be the only place mentioning `old_function`.

 ## Documentation

  - In general we try to follow the list of recommendations in the